 The Serengeti National Park in Tanzania is one of the most famous national parks on the planet.
 And it’s not hard to see why.
 It never ceases to amaze visitors with its beautiful endless plains, stark vegetation, and an abundance of magnificent wildlife.
+It’s location is also convenient for visiting other Tanzanian parks and attractions to get a well rounded Tanzania adventure experience.
 Little wonder that year after year this national park remains one of the best places to visit in the world.

 Before you book your tour, however, you should know that what you may actually see on your safari depends largely on when you choose to visit.
 So what’s the best time to visit the Serengeti?

 You can actually visit the Serengeti throughout the year, but seeing as it is a vast ecosystem covering an area of 30000 square kilometers, the when and where typically depends on your personal interests.
 Want to witness the famous river crossings of the Wildebeest Migration?
 Then you’re heading to the northern part of the Serengeti between July and September.
 Want to arrive at a time when there are fewer crowds and benefit from special discounts?
 Then April or May are your best bets.
 That being said, here’s a month by month breakdown to help you plan your Serengeti, Tanzania trip:

 January to February